marilag/talks/azurethursday/myscript.md

 Not quite

-what if there are too many users connecting to the machine that serves the frontend
+what if there are too many users connecting to the machine

-what if the user performed several steps, and the api has to make sure that steps are processed sequentially or as a unit
+of that you need to process their input in correct sequence

-or the api couldn't  understand the format of the data that it received
+what if the api couldn't  understand the format of the data that it received

-or what if the machine running the database system was struck my lightning
+or what if your database exploded

 **Test surface** 08